 How to Backtest and Optimise Like a Professional

 Using TF lower than H1 is not advised.
-Personally, after weeks of different backtests I’ve noticed that best performing TF for Neptunes are H2 and H4.
-However, higher the timeframe the lower trades count will be per year – but what you will prefer: to get less but more stable, won trades or thousand of trades where 50% of them or even more are loss?
+Personally, after weeks of different backtests I’ve noticed that the best performing TF for Neptunes are H2 and H4.
+However, the higher the timeframe the lower trades count will be per year – but what you will prefer: to get less but more stable, won trades or thousand of trades where 50% of them or even more are lost?